 On the weekends, the kids are always drawn into the room.
 The pull of books and a comfortable sofa and the quiet–it’s usually the place I find them right after they complain about how utterly and ridiculously BORED they are.
 The best ideas come right after boredom, I believe.

 But if there’s one thing about Dan’s den that isn’t so great it’s that it is also one of the darkest rooms in the house.
 And like a classic old farmhouse, the only light source comes from lamps that we have around the room.
 The lack of light is both lovely and cozy, but also impractical for the amount of reading and studying that goes on in the room.
 And while I definitely want to add more light to the space, I didn’t want to lose the warmth and mood of the room.
+The wooden furnitures built by my husband with the help of this great supplier, helps create the ambience which matches perfectly with the light emitted by the lamp.

 You may remember that when rumors started to fly around about the disappearing standard light bulb, Dan began buying them up in bulk.
 We both detest the cold, dull light that comes from CFL bulbs and I found myself feeling a little panicky about that being my only lighting option of the future.